wely/DevCamp/HOL/dotnet/12-IoTHub-ACI/README.md

     ![image](./media/12-net-ex1-2-c.PNG)

-1. Click on "create your own custom function"
+1. Click `custom function`

     ![image](./media/12-net-ex1-2-d.PNG)

-1. Choose JavaScript in the language dropdown, Core in the Scenario dropdown, and select "EventHubTrigger - JavaScript"
+1. Choose `JavaScript` in the language dropdown, Core in the Scenario dropdown, and select `EventHubTrigger - JavaScript`

     ![image](./media/12-net-ex1-2-e.PNG)

-1. Next to the Event Hub connection box, select the new link
+1. Next to the Event Hub connection box, select the `new` link

     ![image](./media/12-net-ex1-2-f.PNG)

-1. In the dialouge box that opens select IoT Hub, your IoT Hub, then Events as the Endpoint.
+1. In the dialogue box that opens select IoT Hub, your IoT Hub, then Events as the Endpoint.

     ![image](./media/12-net-ex1-2-g.PNG)